 Thanks for 2015

 5 years later, I would have never thought I would learn so much about social media, make so many friends, or help folks find jobs and advance careers.
 What started out as a fluke has turned into a personal success.
-The blog has close to 35,000 subscribers via various channels and I couldn’t be happier.
+The blog has close to 35,000 subscribers via various channels.
+I couldn’t be happier.
 This would not have happened without your support.

 2015, a year of change